JulieChoJulie/log_analysis_project/README.md

-# log_analysis_project
+# Log Analysis Project
-The log analysis project will show you the results of analysis on the database 'news' in newsdata file.
+>The log analysis project will show you the results of analysis on the database 'news' in newsdata file.
 The expected output is displayed in expected_outcome_in_web_browser.png.
 This is the part of Udacity Full Stack Web Developer NanoDegree Program.

 # Purpose of this project
-In this project, I stretched SQL database skills.
+>In this project, I stretched SQL database skills.
 I built and refined complex queries and use them to draw business conclusions from data.

 # You need to install the following below :
 - [Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)